qemu/qemu/docs/devel/migration/main.rst

   QEMU interference.
 Note that QEMU does not flush cached file data/metadata at the end of migration.

+  The file migration also supports using a file that has already been opened.
+A set of file descriptors is passed to QEMU via an "fdset" (see add-fd QMP command documentation).
+This method allows a management application to have control over the migration file opening operation.
+There are, however, strict requirements to this interface if the multifd capability is enabled:

+    - the fdset must contain two file descriptors that are not duplicates between themselves;
+    - if the direct-io capability is to be used, exactly one of the file descriptors must have the O_DIRECT flag set;
+    - the file must be opened with WRONLY on the migration source side and RDONLY on the migration destination side.

-In addition, support is included for migration using RDMA, which transports the page data using ``RDMA``, where the hardware takes care of transporting the pages, and the load on the CPU is much lower.
+- rdma migration: support is included for migration using RDMA, which transports the page data using ``RDMA``, where the hardware takes care of transporting the pages, and the load on the CPU is much lower.
 While the internals of RDMA migration are a bit different, this isn't really visible outside the RAM migration code.

 All these migration protocols use the same infrastructure to save/restore state devices.
 This infrastructure is shared with the